 Are services responsive to people's needs?
 We found that this practice was providing responsive care in accordance with the relevant regulations.

-Summary of findings

-The practice's appointment system was efficient and met patients' needs.
+No action ~ The practice's appointment system was efficient and met patients' needs.
 Patients could get an appointment quickly if in pain.
 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
-The practice had access to interpreter services and had arrangements to help patients with sight or hearing loss.
+The practice had access to telephone and face to face interpreter services and had arrangements to help patients with sight or hearing loss.
 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.
 Are services well-led?
 We found that this practice was providing well-led care in accordance with the relevant regulations.

-The practice had arrangements to ensure the smooth running of the service.
+No action ~ The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
 There was a clearly defined management structure and staff felt supported and appreciated.

-The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.
+The process for monitoring training needs and confirmation of training completion could be improved.
+The practice team kept patient dental care records which were written or typed and stored securely.
 The practice monitored clinical and non-clinical areas of their work to help them improve and learn.
 This included asking for and listening to the views of patients and staff.

-No action 💙

-Queens Road Dental Care

-Detailed findings